 Certificate III in Wall and Ceiling Lining (current)

-Those with several years of experience, but don’t have a formal qualification, need to get their skills and work experience assessed through Recognition of Prior Learning (RPL) to achieve an equivalent qualification.
+Those with several years of experience without formal qualifications need to get their skills and work experience assessed through Recognition of Prior Learning (RPL) to achieve an equivalent qualification.

 7. How To Obtain A General Skilled Migration Visa To Work As A Plasterer In Australia?